GovReady/continuous-ato-kit/TryIt.md

 # <a name="buildtask"></a> Step 4 - Set up Build Task

-## Provide Security and Compliance Server Credentials to Jenkins
+## <a name="credentialscompliance"></a> Step 4(a) -  Add Compliance Server credentials

-The Jenkins build will collect and generate compliance evidence that will be stored on the **Compliance Server**.
-Additionally, the **Security Server** will scan the target application by running OpenSCAP on the **Target App Container** over SSH.
-Jenkins will therefore need write-access credentials to the Compliance App on GovReady-Q that will hold the evidence collected and generated during builds, and the **Security Server** will need login access to the **Target App Container**.
-These credentials will be managed by the Jenkins Credentials plugin.
+The Jenkins build will collect and generate compliance evidence that will be stored on the **Compliance Server** and will need write-access credentials to the Compliance App on GovReady-Q that will hold the evidence collected and generated during builds.

-### Add Compliance Server credentials

 In Jenkins, go to the top level of Jenkins, and then to the Credentials page.